Updating Your SEO Content for AI: A Good Idea?

 Working on SEO remains essential: high-quality, well-structured content is the foundation.
 But AI also requires additional signals.
 Here are some concrete recommendations:

-- Structured Data (Schema.org): Implement the appropriate tags for your content type, such as blog articles, FAQs, or business listings.
-This allows Google and ChatGPT to better understand the exact nature of your content and display rich snippets.
-Simple tools can help you create and test structured data, such as the Merkle generator or Google’s Rich Results Test.
+• Structured Data (Schema.org): Implement the appropriate tags for your content type, such as blog articles, FAQs, or Google Business Profile listings.
+This allows Google and generative engines to better understand the exact nature of your content and display rich snippets.
+Simple tools can help you create and test structured data, such as Google’s Rich Results Test.

 In summary, optimizing for AI means enhancing your existing SEO, not reinventing everything.
 Every good SEO practice (quality content, clear structure, link building) remains necessary.
 Add an AI optimization layer: updated content, structured data, and brand consistency.